madsmtm/objc2/crates/header-translator/README.md

     Note: This is the hardest part; determining for sure if a given method is safe or not!
-3. If the method can throw an exception if provided with invalid inputs, it is not safe.
-Consider declaring a helper method that checks the preconditions first!

-    Invalid indexes will throw `NSRangeException`, which is _technically_ still unsafe, but everything in Objective-C can throw, so we won't really bother with that in our evaluation.

 Note: It is _not_ considered a breaking change for a method to be marked safe, so such an improvement can be made in a minor version!